f5devcentral/f5-azure-saca/docs/intro.rst

-Deploying F5 Azure SCCA ARM Template
+Deploying F5 Azure SACA ARM Template
 ------------------------------------

 To complete this guide requires that you have an Azure US Government account.